The Hound of the Baskervilles (1939 film): Reception

 In a contemporary review, the Monthly Film Bulletin described the film as an "excellent film version of the novel." noting that the film's elements "sustain the suspense until the exciting climax," and that "the atmosphere is extremely well contrived".
 Basil Rathbone and Nigel Bruce were praised for their roles, while "only Wendy Barrie seems lifeless as Beryl in a cast which is uniformly good."
+Pauline Kael called it a "handsome, gripping, semi-serious version of the Conan Doyle story ... " British critic Leslie Halliwell gave it two of four stars: "Basil Rathbone's first appearance as Sherlock Holmes is in a painstaking studio production which achieves good atmosphere and preserves the flavour if not the letter of the book but is let down by a curious lack of pace."